telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/overview.md

 ## Keyboard shortcuts

 The following table lists the keyboard and mouse commands used in Windows Forms Report Viewer.
-The commands use the CTRL key as modifier that changes the applied action.
+The commands use the CTRL key as a modifier that changes the applied action.

 | Mouse or key event | Action | Action with applied CTRL modifier |